 STEP THREE – THE BEANIE:

 As the hat is the only thing that actually requires much effort here, I’m going to break down for you how I made my own.
 Please note that you can also buy these online, but you may not get it looking quite the way you want!

 First off, you need a plain beanie (or a toque, if you’re a Canadian).
-I bought a cheap $8 one from West 49, but the real important thing is to make sure that it’s appears to be knit, is a dark granite-esque colour, and that it is comfortable.
+I bought a cheap $8 one from West 49, but the really important thing is to make sure that it appears to be knit, is a dark granite-esque color, and that it is comfortable.
 If they’re affordable, it’s always a good idea to buy a backup in case you make a mistake.
 Alternatively, if you’re the knitty type, several templates are available online like this one here.